Frequently Asked Questions

 Yes, I do.
 If you see something you like but you’d prefer a different colour, size or illustration then email me at firstname.lastname@example.org and I’ll see what I can do.
 I can also take on larger custom orders for wedding favours, thank you cards etc.

 1. Why should I create a customer account?
 Do I have to?

 Customer accounts are entirely optional.
 Check out as a guest and you will then be given the option to create an account after checkout.
 Having an account means your name and address are saved for next time and you can check on the status of your order by clicking Login or My Account in the top menu bar.
 Customers with accounts also get exclusive offers including discounts, free gifts and free shipping.
-The offer changes every month and will appear on the Cart page when logged in.
+The offer changes every month or so and will appear on the Cart page when logged in.